 The results shows that creatinine values are higher (P<0.05) for non-pregnant compared pregnant and post paturent ewes.
 Values obtained for urea are also higher (P<0.05) for non-pregnant ewes compared to pregnant ewes, there is no difference (P>0.05) between pregnant and post-paturent likewise post lambing and non-pregnant in terms of urea values.
 Triglycerides were significantly higher (P<0.05) for pregnant ewes compared to post-paturent ewes.

-Table 5: Average Results on Haematology of Non-Pregnant, Pregnant and Post-PaturentUda Ewes Fed Diets Containing Graded Levels of Mormordica balsamina
+Table 5: Average Results on Haematology of Non-Pregnant, Pregnant and Post-Parturient Uda Ewes Fed Diets Containing Graded Levels of Mormordica balsamina